9 Actionable Website Design Ideas for Inspiration (2026)

 Here’s how to do that:

-- Include headings — Headings are a great way to break up content.
-Many readers also use them as anchor points for scanning and read-only those parts under headings that seem interesting to them.
-Therefore, make sure to use headings and make them descriptive.
+• Include headings: Headings are a great way to break up content.
+Many readers use them as anchor points for scanning and read only those parts under headings that seem interesting.
+Make sure to use headings and make them descriptive.
+For longer content, consider adding a sticky table of contents so readers can jump to sections that interest them most – this is quickly becoming standard on the best-designed blogs.

-- Don’t skimp on media and visuals — Visual information is much more approachable for the human brain than text.
-For that reason, it’s a good idea to use images and other media to underline the points made in your copy.
-It’s also, again, a great way to break up longer pieces of text.
+• Don’t skimp on media and visuals: Visual information is much more approachable for the human brain than text.
+For that reason, it’s a good idea to use images, videos, and other media to underline the points made in your copy.
+It’s also a great way to break up longer pieces of text.

-- Optimize your fonts — Your use of fonts also greatly influence legibility.
+• Optimize your fonts: Your use of fonts greatly influences legibility.
 The most important tools you have here are the size and line-height.
 Go for at least 16px and make sure to add more line-height the smaller the font you are using.

 If you investigate this article, you can see all of the above in effect.